 A conceptual expressionist artist known for his powerful use of animal symbolism, Wallen Mapondera (b.1985) works in a variety of media.
-Deeply informed by Zimbabwe’s political and economic crisis, Mapondera uses zoomorphic and anthropomorphic imagery to comment on power and inequality.
-He also explores human-animal relationships and cultural attitudes towards domestic animals, particularly the dog, ‘man’s best friend.’
+Deeply informed by Zimbabwe’s political and economic crisis, he uses zoomorphic and anthropomorphic imagery to comment on power and inequality.
+He also explores human-animal relationships and cultural attitudes towards domestic animals, particularly the dog, who to the coloniser is ‘man’s best friend.’
 These attitudes are also reflected in the way people use language and express prejudice.

 Mapondera’s paintings speak to local and global issues around state power, corruption, authority, policing and protest.
 The deadening weight and sometimes brutal authority of bureaucracy denies basic human rights (including to migrants) whilst simultaneously allowing the rise of new powers such as China.
 The dog of authority has many faces: on the one hand it is loyal, spruced and eager; on the other, it is a deeply aggressive gate-keeper.
 Yet the dog’s future is fundamentally uncertain, given the global rise of protest against ethnic, racial, economic and other forms of inequality.